Convertible Capers BMW-Style

 Also aiding my travels was the gentle lane keeping assistance system, better than most but no substitute for full concentration at all times.

-I did lower the roof once off the motorway and with the wind deflector removed from its clever concealed compartment behind the rear seats and then fitted, and the heated seat on, I was warm and cosy despite the late-night chill.
+A late-night motorway journey saw the wind deflector removed from its clever concealed compartment behind the rear seats and then fitted, and with the heated seat on, I was warm and cosy despite the late-night chill.
 Oh, and I should also mention the air scarf system, which can gently blow warm air on your neck – clever stuff.

 All that high-speed travel saw the trip computer read 39.5mpg, reasonably close to BMW’s figures for the combined cycle.